hapijs/hapi/API.md

         - `err` - internal error condition, which is returned back via the [`server.start()`](#serverstartcallback) callback.

 The `after` method is identical to setting a server extension point on `'onPreStart'`.
+Connectionless plugins (those with `attributes.connections` set to `false`) can only depend on other connectionless plugins (server initialization will fail even of the dependency is loaded but is not connectionless).

 ```js
 exports.register = function (server, options, next) {